jsegitz/shim-review/README.md

 -------------------------------------------------------------------------------
 The included Dockerfile will build the image for you.
 x86_64:
-podman build --build-arg ARCHITECTURE=x86_64 --progress=plain . -t opensuse_shim:15.4
+podman build --build-arg ARCHITECTURE=x86_64 --progress=plain . -t opensuse_shim:15.6
-aarch64:
-podman build --build-arg ARCHITECTURE=aarch64  --progress=plain . -t opensuse_shim:15.4

 The Dockerfile builds shim and hashes the resulting file.
 If you want to do it manually:
 The shim sources are in usr/src/packages/SOURCES/.
-Running docker run --rm -it opensuse_shim:15.4 /bin/sh sh-4.4# SOURCE_DATE_EPOCH=1617883200 rpmbuild -ba /usr/src/packages/SOURCES/*spec
+Running podman run --rm -it opensuse_shim:15.6 /bin/sh sh-4.4# SOURCE_DATE_EPOCH=1617883200 rpmbuild -ba /usr/src/packages/SOURCES/*spec
 gives you the build rpm which you can inspect with unrpm, After unpacking you can get the hashes.